skyfe79/Awesome/README.md

 - [OnionBrowser](https://github.com/OnionBrowser/OnionBrowser) - An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network
 - [FTCoreText](https://github.com/rafiki270/FTCoreText) - An open source interface component that makes use of the CoreText framework to render static text content using a highly customisable markup syntax.
 - [Programming-iOS-Book-Examples](https://github.com/mattneub/Programming-iOS-Book-Examples) - Downloadable code examples for my books,  "iOS 14 Programming Fundamentals With Swift" (bk1) and "Programming iOS 14" (bk2).
+- [DTCoreText](https://github.com/Cocoanetics/DTCoreText) - Methods to allow using HTML code with CoreText
 - [DDMathParser](https://github.com/davedelong/DDMathParser) - String → Number
 - [facebook-ios-sdk](https://github.com/facebook/facebook-ios-sdk) - Used to integrate the Facebook Platform with your iOS & tvOS apps.
 - [TDBadgedCell](https://github.com/tmdvs/TDBadgedCell) - TDBadgedCell is a table view cell class that adds a badge, similar to the badges in Apple's own apps